AlexanderGonzo/OperatingSystems/Assignment-1/README.md

 ```console
 gcc pre.c
 ```
-To run the executable file that was created input ./a.out in the terminal:
+To run the executable file that pre.c created input ./a.out in the terminal:
 ```console
 ./a.out
 ```
-This will run and allow you to names and their associated gpa.
+This will execute pre.c and allow you to names and their associated gpa.
 The input should be formatted to look like the following
 ```
 Zebra 3.0
 Monkey 1.1